Ay Caramba!

 now offering some of the more authentic and delicious Mexican food served in the city, and may be better

-than the original restaurant.
+than the original restaurant on Doniphan.

 Ay Caramba! has been on an expansion program, taking over the old La Cuesta restaurant on Montana